 - F.lux – save your eyes from the eerie blue glow of screens (especially at night)

-- Toggl – A simple online timer with a powerful timesheet calculator (see RescueTime to block notifications/programs for work blocks)
+- Toggl – A simple online timer with a powerful timesheet calculator, great full review about Toggl here (see RescueTime to block notifications/programs for work blocks)

 - Magnet or spectacle – Mac app to move and resize windows with ease (built into windows)